alon-redis/goSlowClients/README.md

-# differentBufferSize - Go Script
+# differentBufferSize

 ## Overview
 `differentBufferSize` is a Go script that interacts with a Redis server using both connection pooling and TCP sockets.
-The script has two primary stages:
+The script supports both secured TLS and non-TLS connections and has two primary stages:

 1. **Population Stage:**
    - Uses the Redis Go client to populate the Redis database with keys of varying sizes.